dkirkby/E4S/inputs.md

         state = switch.value
         print('Switch state is', state)
 ```
 This program tracks and prints any changes to the switch state.
-You will need to view the Mu editor serial pane to see this print output (click the "Serial" button in the top toolbar if it is not already open).
+You will need to view the editor *Shell* window to see this print output (use **View > Shell** if it is not already open).
 Note how the microcontroller captures the switch state as a True/False boolean value.
 Which state corresponds to the button being pressed?
 This circuit could use any of the **GPn** microcontroller pins as long as the wiring and code are consistent.

 **Why the resistor?** This circuit includes a 1KΩ "pull-up" resistor.
 Why is this necessary?
 The reason is that the two electrical states of a switch are open- and closed-circuit, but the microcontroller expects digital states corresponding to voltages near 3.3V and 0V.
 Therefore we need to convert open/closed circuit conditions into high/low voltage conditions.
 Since the presence of any voltage requires some current flow, we need to define a current path during the open-circuit condition.
 The simplest way to accomplish this is with a single resistor to 3.3V ("pull-up") or GND ("pull-down").
 The exact value of the pull up/down resistance is not critical and both 1KΩ or 10KΩ work fine in this circuit.